 1985 Singin' in the Rain, the musical based on the 1952 MGM film, opens at the Gershwin Theatre on Broadway.
 Betty Comden and Adolph Green adapted their screenplay for the stage with music by Nacio Herb Brown and Arthur Freed.
 Twyla Tharp directs and choreographs the production which runs 367 performances until closing May 18 of the next year.

+1987 Michael Bennett dies, age 45, from complications caused by AIDS.
+Bennett, who made his Broadway debut as a dancer at age 18 in Subways are for Sleeping, was one of the most influential director choreographers of his time.
+Among his greatest successes were Follies (choreographed and co-directed with Harold Prince), A Chorus Line, and Dreamgirls.
 1998 Joel Grey, the original Amos Hart from the revival of Chicago, returns to the role at Broadway's Shubert Theatre for four weeks.
 Enamored with the role, he will then step into the London production, then reprise it the Chicago version.

 2013 Manhattan Theatre Club presents the American premiere of Tarell Alvin McCraney's Choir Boy, opening Off-Broadway at New York City Center Stage II.
 Jeremy Pope, Chuck Cooper and Austin Pendleton star in the play about one student's desire to take his rightful place as the leader of his prep school's legendary gospel choir.